Skip to content

 Students: Mental Health Resources and Events

-Lobby of the Newman Vertical Campus (use the Clivner=Field Plaza entrance)
+Lobby of the Newman Vertical Campus (use the Plaza entrance to the NVC)

-Please join us to get screened for depression and chat with counselors from the Baruch College Counseling Center.
+Please join us to get screened for depression and meet and chat with counselors from the Baruch College Counseling Center.
 We hope to see you there!

 Students are able to get a better understanding of their mental health by completing a screening form that has markers for depression at our table.